 MBA/MFA Arts Management Concentration

-This three-year dual program offers students the opportunity to earn two degrees simultaneously through the Department of Theatre & Dance and the Manderson Graduate School of Business.
+This three-year dual program offers students the opportunity to earn two degrees simultaneously through the Department of Theatre and Dance and the Manderson Graduate School of Business.
 Students spend the first year of study primarily with the MBA program.
 Consistently ranked in the top 50 programs for Best Value, Manderson prides itself on small class sizes and collaborative group exercises for students to learn about trends in the business world today.

 The joint program provides students an opportunity to incorporate business skills in both corporate and nonprofit arts professions.
 Students take 15 credit hours each semester and will complete 2 internships during the summers.
 Students must be accepted to both programs to pursue this track.